awsdocs/aws-systems-manager-user-guide/doc_source/sysman-maintenance-perm-console.md

 1. In **Role name**, enter a name that identifies this role as a Maintenance Windows role; for example **my\-maintenance\-window\-role\.**

-1. Optional: Change the default role description to reflect the purpose of this role\.
+1. \(Optional\) Change the default role description to reflect the purpose of this role\.
 For example: "Performs Maintenance Window tasks on your behalf\."

 1. Choose **Create role**\.
 The system returns you to the **Roles** page\.